 Place on an oiled baking sheet, sprinkle with the remaining parmesan and bake for 15 minutes in 400 F degree oven.
 For the last 5 minutes, you can keep it at 400 F degrees or turn on the broiler so the top gets lightly browned.
 If you turn on the broiler, keep an eye on them so they do not burn!

-Spinach & Artichoke Stuffed Zucchini
+Artichoke Spinach Stuffed Zucchini FAQs

 Ingredients